barbushin/php-imap/README.md

 You can run all PHPUnit tests by running the following command (inside of the installed `php-imap` directory): `php vendor/bin/phpunit --testdox`

+Before you can run the PHPUnit tests you may need to run `composer install` to install all (development) dependencies.

 ### Integration with frameworks

 * Symfony - https://github.com/secit-pl/imap-bundle